 Note: The following is a somewhat tentative post.
 It is offered in a spirit of exploration and invitation to conversation, not as a definitive pronouncement or prescription on the issue.

 Just yesterday, in a post on the Future of Protestantism (#protfuture), I raised the issue of what we might term “moral orthodoxy.”
 In the contemporary Evangelical discussion about sexuality, marriage, and the moral permissibility of same-sex romantic or sexual relationships, one of the big issues that’s been toyed around with is whether or not differing sexual ethics is a “gospel issue” and so forth.

-The question has become, “Is rejecting the traditional position with respect to the status of same-sex relationships an issue of orthodoxy?
-Especially given that it’s not something explicitly referred to in any of the creeds?
-Is it appropriate to call an Apostolic-, Nicene-, Chalcedon-affirming Christian, who nonetheless changes their mind on this issue heterodox?
+The question has become, “Is rejecting the traditional position on same-sex relationships an issue of orthodoxy?
+Especially since it’s not something explicitly referred to in any of the creeds?
+Is it appropriate to call an Apostolic-, Nicene-, Chalcedon-affirming Christian, who nonetheless changes their mind on this issue, heterodox?
 Or is this more in the adiaphora category?
 Or maybe it’s not something that will brand you a heretic, but certainly not an Evangelical?
 Are the creeds sufficient to define the faithful, then?”
 Or something on that order.

-Also, note, before somebody launches off into a tangent, the issue isn’t whether someone is saved, but of the category of seriousness, or the classification of the sort of error (assuming a revisionist position is in error), this happens to be.
+Note, the issue isn’t whether someone is saved or not.
+Rather, it’s about the category of seriousness, or the classification of the sort of error (assuming a revisionist position is in error), this happens to be.

 Which, as I begin to think of it, reminds me of Alastair Roberts’ suggestion that such a demarcation of creedal sufficiency isn’t really even how creedalism works.